By: Jason Jowers

 - Dr. Sigel then goes on to explain how problematic sexual behavior can develop including contributing factors like family adversity, models of coercion, modeling of sexuality, and individual vulnerabilities.

-- He then talks over common misconceptions about children with PSB and how it develops.
+- He then talks about common misconceptions about children with PSB and how it develops.

 - Finally, we wrap up talking over therapy and evidence-based treatment options, with a focus on coping with trauma.